phygrad/QuantumAI-Climate-Projects/README.md

 ## Acknowledgments

-Thanks to the Womanium Grant for supporting our Quantum and AI initiatives.
+Thanks to the Womanium Institution for supporting our Quantum and AI initiatives.